christiskatsouris/christiskatsouris/README.md

 🌱 I’m working in the fields of Econometrics and Statistics.

-- 🔭 I’m looking to collaborate on topics in High Dimensional Statistics.
+- 🔭 I’m looking to collaborate on topics in Mathematical Statistics.

 - ⚡ I’m currently learning how to write [R packages](https://www.r-project.org/).

 - 💻 I support [open science and open data](https://ropensci.org/).